 - Wear your compression garments as directed: These help reduce swelling and shape the treated areas.

-- Avoid strenuous activity until cleared by your surgeon: Give your body time to heal before jumping back into intense workouts.
+- Avoid strenuous activity until cleared by your surgeon.
+Give your body time to heal before resuming intense workouts.

 - Stay in contact with your surgeon: Regular check-ins allow your provider to track your progress and address any concerns early on.